Cosmic Marketing

 Step 6.
 Using our SEO tool

 We have developed a useful SEO tool.
-It evaluates your page and gives details of your keyword density.
-The full version is only available to full members.
-But you can use this sample version:-
+It evaluates your page and gives details of your keyword density comparing you to other sites.

 Run again